MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/using-the-xaml-hosting-api.md

     * If your application creates the **DesktopWindowXamlSource** object before it creates any of the **Windows.UI.Xaml.UIElement** objects, this framework will be initialized for you when you instantiate the **DesktopWindowXamlSource** object.
 In this scenario, you don't need to add any code of your own to initialize the framework.

     * However, if your application creates the **Windows.UI.Xaml.UIElement** objects before it creates the **DesktopWindowXamlSource** object that will host them, your application must call the static [**WindowsXamlManager.InitializeForCurrentThread**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.hosting.windowsxamlmanager.initializeforcurrentthread) method to explicitly initialize the UWP XAML framework before the **Windows.UI.Xaml.UIElement** objects are instantiated.
-Your application should typically should call this method when the parent UI element that hosts the **DesktopWindowXamlSource** is instantiated.
+Your application should typically call this method when the parent UI element that hosts the **DesktopWindowXamlSource** is instantiated.

     ```cppwinrt
     Windows::UI::Xaml::Hosting::WindowsXamlManager windowsXamlManager =